Security

 For more information, see network policies.

-Auth0 is used as the identity provider for customer registration, and the authentication data is stored in Auth0 using industry-standard cryptography.
-Authentication information is exchanged using SAML 2.0 protocol.
+Firebolt uses Auth0 as its identity provider for managing customer registration.
+All authentication data stored in Auth0 is protected with industry-standard cryptography.
+Authentication information is securely exchanged using the SAML 2.0 protocol.

-Multi-factor authentication (MFA) adds an extra layer of security by requiring users to provide multiple forms of authentication to access an account.
-Many industries have specific compliance and regulatory requirements that mandate the use of MFA for certain types of data or systems — Firebolt fully supports these requirements with MFA configuration and implementation that is tied to the login object.
+MFA strengthens security by requiring users to provide multiple forms of authentication to access their accounts.
+Many industries have compliance and regulatory standards that require the use of MFA for securing certain types of data and systems.
+Firebolt fully supports these standards by offering MFA configuration and implementation directly linked to the login object, ensuring secure and compliant access control.

 Example